vishalvisd/nyt-mparticles/README.md

 Highlights
 -------
 - Offline mode: Provides user with cached data when the internet connection is not reliable or unavailable.
-  It implements Cache with Network strategy caching with service worker
+  It implements Cache then Network strategy caching with service worker
 - RTK Query used which provides additional layer of caching and
 less code with api hooks hence less maintainence and more robust code
 - Responsive UI